machakann/vim-highlightedyank/README.md

 ### If you are using Vim,

-Add the line into your vimrc.
+add the line into your vimrc.

 ```vim
 map y <Plug>(highlightedyank)
 ```

 ### If you are using Neovim,
-If you use Neovim, there is no need for configuration, as the highlight event is automatically triggered by the TextYankPost event.
+there is no need for configuration, as the highlight event is automatically triggered by the TextYankPost event.

 ## Optimizing highlight duration